reeantencamah/R_Hotel-Reviews-Emotion-Analysis/README.md

 Sort reviews based on emotion,
 Visualise the data over time axis- Analysis trends of customer's emotion, compare emotion.

+- Server.R and ui.R contain the sourcecode of the project.
 -Sample.pdf contains some screenshot of the application.